 We’re all familiar with the downfalls of micromanaging.
 For the managed, it can feel stifling and frustrating and can breed mistrust.
 For the manager, it can feel stressful and draining.
 Often, micromanaging comes from a place of fear and perfectionism.
 Perhaps you want to please your own boss or are worried about your reputation if something goes wrong.
-Whatever the reason, the root causes of micromanaging are a lack of shared accountability between a manager and their direct report and focusing on activity rather than outcome.
+Whatever the reason, the root causes of micromanaging are a lack of shared accountability between a manager and their direct report and focusing on activity rather than the outcome.

-When organizational teams operate without accountability, the ownership for projects and outcomes often falls on the shoulders of one person — usually the leader.
+When organizational teams operate without accountability, the ownership of projects and outcomes often falls on the shoulders of one person — usually the leader.
 When things go wrong, no one wants to take responsibility, and the blame games ensue.

 The key to getting out of this is to implement healthy accountability within the team that is outcome-driven rather than task-driven.
-This means that everyone collectively takes ownership for the desired results, not just the activities involved.
+This means that everyone collectively takes ownership of the desired results, not just the activities involved.
 Any breakdowns along the way are removed by collective problem-solving.
 Managers must let their direct reports make mistakes (without complete failure) so that they can learn and ultimately succeed.
 When managers trust their direct reports and value learning over perfection, they are free to do their own jobs well without also trying to do everyone else’s.